You can upload videos to YouTube in a few easy steps. Use the instructions below to upload your videos from a computer or from a mobile device.

 Note: You can upload up to 15 videos at a time.
 Make sure that you click Edit on each file to edit your video details.

-If you close the upload experience before you finish choosing your settings, your video will be saved as a draft on your Videos page.
+If you close the upload experience before you've finished choosing your settings, your video will be saved as a draft on your Content page.

 |Title||The title of your video.
 This field is required.|

 |Thumbnail||The image that viewers will see before clicking your video.|

 |Playlists||Add your video to one of your existing playlists, or create a playlist.|

 |Audience||To comply with the US Children's Online Privacy Protection Act (COPPA), you're required to tell us whether your videos are Made for Kids.|

 |Age restriction||Age-restrict videos that may not be appropriate for all audiences.|

 |Paid promotion||Let viewers and YouTube know that your video has a paid promotion.|

 You can add video chapter titles and timestamps to your videos to make them easier to watch.
 You can create your own video chapters or use the automatically generated chapters by ticking the 'Allow automatic chapters (when available and eligible)' tick box.
 By default, this box will be ticked for all new uploads.